-- Does finding disease earlier, before people exhibit symptoms, save lives? - Are some screening tests better others? - Do people who receive the screening test undergo unnecessary follow-up tests and procedures?
+- Does finding disease earlier, before people exhibit symptoms, save lives? - Are some screening tests better than others? - Do people who receive the screening test undergo unnecessary follow-up tests and procedures?

 Quality-of-life, supportive care, and palliative care trials test ways to improve the quality of life of cancer patients, especially those who have side effects from cancer and its treatment.
-They find new ways to help people cope with pain, nutrition problems, infection, nausea and vomiting, sleep disorders, depression, and other health problems.
+They find new ways to help people cope with physical and psychological effects like pain, infections, fatigue, nausea, depression, cognitive issues, etc.